nanogchen/nanogchen/README.md

 - inverse molecular design using recurrent neural network
 - molecular structure and topology generation of polymer-grafted hybrid nanostructures (pre-processing of MD)
 - molecular dynamics simulations and trajectory analysis (post-processing of MD)

+Specifically, I have written some tutorials on how to do those with more details, see [my web](https://www.gchenlab.com/tutorials/).